 Where To Go From Here

-If you’d like to learn more about building a successful NFT project, check out this blog for a guide to the essential steps and considerations to get your project off the ground—NFT projects are more than the code behind the images.
+If you’d like to learn more about building a successful NFT project, check out this guide, which details the essential steps and considerations for getting your project off the ground—NFT projects are more than the code behind the images.